 You run the risk of facing hefty vet bills in the future if your puppy is diagnosed with a condition such as Luxating Patella.
 Today the MFCA does not register adult dogs for breeding if they have Grade 2 patella (or a higher grade) and veterinarians advise that this is the correct thing to do.
 Breeding dogs must have Grade 0 or Grade 1 patella.

-We recommend that you contact the club to check if the seller is a current member of the Mini Foxie Club of Australia.
+We recommend that you check if a seller is a current financial member of the Mini Foxie Club of Australia.

 Click on "Contact Us" to send an email to the club.